Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/provision-a-secured-locker.md

 1. Once the script finishes, it will output the service principal that has been granted access to the Azure Key Vault service:

    ```
-   Azure Percept secure AI/ML model management server is provisioned at:  ...
+   Azure Percept secure AI/ML model management service is provisioned at:  ...
    Service Principal Client ID:     3f38...
    Service Principal Tenant ID:     72f9...
    Service Principal Client Secret: bf49...
    ```

     > **NOTE**: Write down the service principal credentials (Client ID, Tenant ID, Client Secret).
-You'll use it to log in to the Azure Percept server later.
+You'll use it to log in to the Azure Percept service later.

 ## Step 3: Add TLS certificate to gateway

-A secured AI model locker is deployed with an [Azure Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview) as its entry point.
+Azure Percept MM is deployed with an [Azure Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview) as its entry point.
 By default, the gateway is configured to serve an HTTP endpoint only.
 As we may need to pass the decryption key to the client-side containers, you should enable HTTPS on the Application Gateway instance with a proper certificate that has the subject matching with the gateway’s FQDN.

-The Azure Percept Secure AI solution offers a ```config_certificate.ps1``` PowerShell script to assist you with configuring the certificate.
+The Azure Percept MM solution offers a ```config_certificate.ps1``` PowerShell script to assist you with configuring the certificate.
 If you don't have a certificate, the script generates a self-signed certificate (for testing purposes only).
 You'll need ```openssl``` to generate the certificate.

->**NOTE**: The easiest way to get ```openssl``` on Windows 10 is to install [Git Bash](https://git-scm.com/downloads), which comes with ```openssl``` under folder ```c:\Program Files\Git\usr\bin```.
+>**NOTE**: A way to get ```openssl``` on Windows 10 is to install [Git Bash](https://git-scm.com/downloads), which comes with ```openssl``` under folder ```c:\Program Files\Git\usr\bin```.
 The script assumes you've added openssl to your PATH variable.

 1. Launch PowerShell as an Administrator.

-> **NOTE**: we need administrative privilege for key operations while creating the self-signed certificate.
+> **NOTE**: Administrative privileges are required when creating self-signed certificate.

 1. Run the config_certificate script: